titech-edp/titech-edp.github.io/2018-edp-a/index.md

 - Activity: User Research [50min.]
   - Form a group of three or four
   - Create a member list
-  - Interview each other in the group [5 min. * 4 + 3 min. * 4]
+  - Interview each other in the group [5 min. + 3 min.]
-- Activity: More User Research [50min.]
-  - Form a group of three or four
-  - Create a member list
-  - Interview each other in the group [4 min. * 4 + 2 min. * 4]
   - Write POVs

 ### Lunch